IN PERSON – 5-day Statistics Short Course

 - Review of regression and methods of handling nested data

-- Random intercept and random slope models
+- Random-intercept and random-slope models

 - Testing and interpreting interactions in multilevel models

-- Longitudinal multilevel modeling
+- Cross-sectional and Longitudinal multilevel models

 - Cross-classified random effects modeling